zhan4429/cs116_ctf/team22_report.md

 ### Gobuster: Find hidden files and web directories

-[Gobuster](https://github.com/OJ/gobuster) helped us solve several challenges by finding hidden files and directories that we couldn’t see just by browsing the site.
+Previously, I watched a YouTube Penetration test video, where I learnt about [Gobuster](https://github.com/OJ/gobuster) for hidden pages.
+For this CTF challenges, it seems that we need to look for some hidden pages.
+So I run Gobuster inside my Kali Linux VM, and it helped us solve several challenges by finding hidden files and directories that we couldn’t see just by browsing the site.
 Before diving into how we solved each challenge, we’ll first show Gobuster outputs.
 These gave us clues like secret admin pages, robots.txt, .git, and cs40 homeworks that led us to the flags.